-Political instability has crippled Burundi’s economy and driven massive displacement, as populations continue to flee violence carried out by both the government and opposition, and their respective supporters.
+Political instability has crippled Burundi’s economy and driven massive displacement, as people continue to flee violence carried out by both the government and opposition, and their respective supporters.
 The country has experienced murders, disappearances, kidnappings, torture and mass arrests: more than 8,000 people have been imprisoned since the beginning of the crisis.?Overall, an estimated 414,000 people have fled political violence to neighbouring countries since April 2015.?
 By the end of 2017, this figure is expected to exceed 500,000.
 In addition to displacement and protection concerns, deteriorating socioeconomic conditions are driving humanitarian needs for basic healthcare and education, as well as food, nutrition, and livelihoods support. ?

 Protection in areas where unrest is most prominent, particularly concerning youths who have been heavily targeted.
 Presently 1.8 million Burundians are in need of protection assistance.?

 Information Gaps and needs

 - The closure of most independent media outlets means impartial accounts of political violence are lacking.
 Disappearances of journalists have been reported, most notably Iwacu journalist Jean Bigirimana - Iwacu is the single remaining independent media outlet operating in Burundi.??

 - The oldest human rights group in Burundi, Ligue Iteka, was banned from operating in January 2017.?